schultek/dart_mappable/packages/dart_mappable/rfc.md

 **It is time we rethink serialization in Dart and aim for a standard that is modular, performant and allows to convert to and from *any* data format (structured or serial) efficiently.**

+# Why now?

+> It's never bad to improve things, but now specifically, with macros on the way, we have a rare opportunity to rethink important topics.

+With macros on the horizon, we can already anticipate the great impact they will have on the language and ecosystem.
+It is likely that there will be a surge of new efforts and packages around traditional code-gen topics like data classes and serialization.

+We can already see a glimpse of that with the experimental `json` macro package created by the Dart team.
+While it is a great showcase of the new macro capabilities, it very much inherits the same problems that `json_serializable` has.

+But the shift to macros is also a great opportunity.
+A chance to not just improve *how* we generate code, but also *what* we generate.
+And we can leverage the migration process many packages will go through for macros to also migrate them to the new protocol.

+> Put bluntly, with macros we are going to have a lot of breaking changes and codebase migrations anyway.
+> We can either 'slip in' some much-needed improvements now, or have a very hard time doing so afterward.

 # Design Goals

 The goal of the protocol is to have a **modular** and **universally usable** protocol for serializing and deserializing Dart classes in an **optimally performant** way.